MrGiddy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## task 16
 Write a script that changes the owner of the file "hello" to "betty" only if it is owned by the user "guillaume"
-* The file "hello" will be in the workind directory
+* The file "hello" will be in the working directory

+## task 17
+* Write a script that will play the Star Wars IV episode in the terminal